-The typical asking rate per listing is in the $20's per square foot per year.
+Most listings are in the $30's per square foot per year.
 The Brea submarket is seeing a a rise in rates.
-In the last 3 months, the median rate rose $2 per sqft per year.
-That's a 6% increase in rent.
+In the last 3 months, the median rate increased $2 per sqft per year.
+That's a 5% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Brea region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Brea submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 11 listings have been posted online, which means spaces might be going fast.
+In the last 90 days, 11 listings have been posted online, which means listings might be going fast.
 You'll want to be prepared to make an offer immediately.
-About 9% of the listings in the Brea are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 7,560 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are approximately 2 stories.
-Most buildings in this market were built in 1985 and are Class B.
+Even though the median size is 3,590 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are around 2 stories.
+Most buildings in this area were built in 1985 and are Class B.